susalulmumaO12/cppMiniPrograms/Brainy_Warrior/README.md

 #### Depth-First-Search:

-**DFS** function also takes in a _board_, the only difference in implementation between DFS and BFS is that it uses a stack to store the generated costless states and _itarates_ over them (not recursivley).
+**DFS** function also takes in a _board_, the only difference in implementation between DFS and BFS is that it uses a stack to store the generated costless states and _itarates_ over them (not recursively).

 #### Uniform-Cost-Search: